 In the mid-1980s, Congress made a commitment to patients with blood cancers, like leukemia and lymphoma, and other life-threatening diseases, when it established (authorized) a national bone marrow registry that patients and their doctors could search to find a bone marrow transplant.

 Since that time, Congress has consistently reauthorized what is now known as the C.W.
 Bill Young Cell Transplantation Program (Program) on a bipartisan basis every five years.
-2020 is a reauthorization year.
 Currently, we are working to pass H.R.
-4764, the TRANSPLANT Act to renew our Program.
+941/S. 288, the TRANSPLANT Act to renew our Program.

 The Program supports patients who are in need of a bone marrow transplant through:

 - The creation of the national bone marrow and umbilical cord blood registry (known as the Be The Match Registry®),

 - The development of a grant program for public cord blood banks, called the National Cord blood Inventory (NCBI).
 The NCBI helps fund the collection and maintenance of cord blood units used in bone marrow transplants.

 - The creation of a Research Advisory Council on Blood Stem Cell Transplant and the Stem Cell Therapeutic Outcomes Database, which support research on improving the science of bone marrow and cord blood transplantation.

 History of the Program

 In 1979, Laura Graves received the first unrelated bone marrow transplant for leukemia.
 Her parents wanted other families to have the same hope for a cure, and they set out to create a national marrow donor registry.
 Doctors, patient families and legislators answered the call.